mw0/MLnotebooks/multiClass/TopicModelVisualizations.md

 ## Topic model visualizations

+The best-seeming LDA topic model results (from all of two attempts) arose when setting the topic number to 8.
+The visualizations below were obtained using `pyLDAvis`.

 The first panel represents all topics in an inter-topic distance visualization, using dominant principle component axes.
 These show very good inter-topic separation &mdash; which is surprising, given that I would expect food inspection report comments to have many overlapping terms.

 ![All topics, overall word frequencies](Topic0.png "All topics, overall word frequencies")

-Below are individual topics, and the associated word frequencies:
+Below are plots of the same for individual topics, and the associated word frequencies:

 ![Topic 1, word frequencies](Topic1.png "Topic 1, word frequencies")